chris-se/tiny-initramfs/README.md

 When not to use
 ---------------

- * `tiny-initramfs` does not support `UUID=` nor `PARTUUID=` for mounting the root or `/usr` file systems.
+ * `tiny-initramfs` does not support `PARTUUID=` for mounting the root or `/usr` file systems.
 It also doesn't support symlinks created by udev (such as `/dev/disk/by-label/...`).
-Only the kernel names themselves, such as `/dev/sda1` are supported.
+Only the kernel names themselves, such as `/dev/sda1`, as well as `UUID=` and hexadecimal device numbers (`0xMAJMIN`, e.g. `0x801`) are supported.
  * No modules can be loaded in the initramfs, everything that's required needs to be compiled in.
  * `/` or `/usr` on network file systems are currently not supported.
- * Booting from USB storage is not recommended, because the device names aren't stable.
-(It could work regardless if there is only one USB storage device attached at all times.)
+ * When booting from USB storage you should always use `UUID=`, because device names are not necessarily stable.
  * `/usr` on a FUSE file system, as they require user space helpers running to be able to mount.
 Generally speaking, any file system that can't be mounted with just a trivial `mount` syscall, but requires a userspace helper, will not work.
+ * Any complex storage setup, such as LVM, encryption, iSCSI, etc.
+   Basically, only things that the kernel provides devices for out of the box (potentially with additional kernel parameters) is supported.

 If your setup falls into one of these cases, please use a full initramfs instead of `tiny-initramfs`.
 It is not meant to replace